Part 1 - Guildhall to London Road

-Before turning left into Camden Crescent you can see another ghost sign of R. Bosley who was a sign writer who demonstrated his artistry with fonts on his advertising sign.
+Before turning right into Camden Road you can see another ghost sign of R. Bosley who was a sign writer who demonstrated his artistry with fonts on his advertising sign.
 He was also a plasterer and slater.
 In his early 60's he fell 30-40 feet from a roof injuring his back and breaking several bones but this didn't stop him going back to work.
 People seemed to be made of much tougher stuff in those days!
 There is the remnant of another huge sign on the side of the same building.
 Although badly faded it reads 'FOR SAFE MILK, THE BATH & SOMERSETSHIRE DAIRY CO LTD'.
 Unusually for Bath this sign has no connection to the building but is probably a bit like the use of billboards today.

 Camden Crescent was built by John Eveleigh for Charles Pratt, Earl of Camden.
 If you look above the doorways you can see rather strange variations of elephants' heads.
 These were the crest of John Pratt.
 It does give the impression that they might not have been entirely familiar with what an elephant head looked like.